History of Cyberpunk 2077 in Timeline

 In 2077, the localisation of Cyberpunk 2077 involved nearly half of the 5,381 people working on the game, including 1,966 actors dedicated solely to voicing the characters.

-In 2077, the team used the digital compositing software Nuke to design Night City, including designing the game's user interface and splash screen.
+In 2077, the team used the digital compositing software Nuke to design Night City.
+Nuke was used to analytically reference the lighting in REDengine, design the game's user interface, and design the splash screen.

 In comparison to CD Projekt Red's development on The Witcher series, the time difference between the events of Cyberpunk and Cyberpunk 2077 allotted the studio more freedom towards adapting the series, although they attempted to stay true to Pondsmith's original works.

-In early 2012, CD Projekt Red approached Mike Pondsmith, the writer of Cyberpunk, to license Cyberpunk's story from the year 2077 onward for Cyberpunk 2077.
+In early 2012, CD Projekt Red approached Mike Pondsmith to license Cyberpunk's story from 2077 onward.